- get students thinking

 As students share their background knowledge and their questions, the board is built.
 These questions are the driving force behind your learning.

 Group their questions into themes, use them to develop learning goals and success criteria, and to find gaps in their knowledge that may require a teacher-directed lesson to fill.

-Put student questions beside the artifact or picture on the wonder wall, and throughout the learning strive to answer these questions and keep track of unanswered questions.
+Put student questions besides the artifact or picture on the wonder wall, and throughout the learning strive to answer these questions and keep track of unanswered questions.